tleivy/tic-tac-toe/readme.md

   -------
 ```

-3. Players take turns entering a number (1-9) to place their mark (X or O) in the corresponding position.
+3. Players take turns entering a cell coordinates (for example a1) to place their mark (X or O) in the corresponding position.
 4. The game ends when either:
    - A player gets three marks in a row (horizontally, vertically, or diagonally)
    - The board is full (draw)